spinnaker/spinnaker.github.io/setup/monitoring/index.md

 {% include toc %}

-Spinnaker is instrumented with numerous metrics internally so that it can be monitored.
+Each Spinnaker microservice is instrumented with numerous metrics exposed via a built in endpoint.
 Monitoring spinnaker typically involves the spinnaker-monitoring daemon, which collects metrics reported by each microservice instance and reports them to a third-party monitoring system which you then use to view overview dashboards, receive alerts, and informally browse depending on your needs.

 Spinnaker publishes internal metrics using a multi-dimensional data model based on "tags".
 The metrics, data-model, and usage a discussed further